friends-of-ute-valley-park/friends-of-ute-valley/src/content/leavenotrace/respect-wildlife.md

 - **Storing food and trash securely.**

-  Properly storing food and disposing of trash prevents animals from being attracted to human food, which can be harmful to their health and alter their natural foraging habits.
+  Use bear-proof trash cans provided at park trailheads to dispose of garbage, and store your food appropriately while utilizing the park.
+This prevents wildlife from being attracted to human food, which can be harmful to their health and disrupt their natural foraging habits.
+Proper food storage also maintains the cleanliness and safety of the park for all visitors.
+Remember to always pack out and properly dispose of pet waste.

 - **Learning about the wildlife.**